 For aboriginal cadets whose religion requires the wearing of hair in a specific style, authority to do so will be given to the cadet.
 Cadets who are aboriginal are required to follow the steps above.

 Cadets who are adherents of the Sikh religion (Keshadharis) shall follow the steps above, and then shall wear the Sea Cadet uniform and adhere to Sea Cadet dress instructions with the following exceptions which are directed by their religion: hair and beard shall remain uncut, neat and tidy, provided that safety is not jeopardized.
-When a hazard clearly exists, the hair and/or beard shall be modified to accommodate the wearing of the required equipment; in addition to uncut hair, four other symbolic requirements of the Sikh religion are authorized for wear by both male and female cadets, with all orders of dress.
+When a hazard clearly exists, the hair and/or beard shall be modified to accommodate the wearing of the required equipment; in addition to uncut hair, four other symbolic requirements of the Sikh religion are authorized for wear by cadets, with all orders of dress.

-Both male and female cadets shall wear the five symbolic requirements of the Sikh religion (as mentioned below).
+Cadets shall wear the five symbolic requirements of the Sikh religion (as mentioned below).
 These items shall be worn with all orders of dress.

 Wearing of Headdress